 - Abnormal shifts in the eye’s lens.

-Cataracts are not to be confused with the typical aging of a cat’s eye.
+There are a number of health issues that come along with being a senior cat, however cataracts are not to be confused with the typical aging of a cat’s eye.
 However, both conditions allow the pupils to appear white, grey or milky in color.
 As soon as you see any changes to the color of your cat’s eye, consult your vet immediately.
 Your vet will be able to diagnose the issue with a simple eye examination.

 Hi!
 My name is Jamie Fallon.
 I run Catmart.net, an online cat health and cat behavior resource.
 If I’m not sat in front of my PC—and I usually am—then I’m either spending time with my cats or my other half… Whoever jumps on me or asks me for food first!